Nuitka/Nuitka/Developer_Manual.rst

 .. note::

-   The removal of statements following "aborting" statements is implemented, and so is the discovery of abortative conditional statements.
+   The removal of statements following "aborting" statements is implemented, and so is the discovery of abortive conditional statements.
 It's not yet done for loops, temp blocks, etc. though.

 So, ``return`` statements are easy for local optimization.
 In the general picture, it would be sweet to collect all return statements, and analyze the